whyannay/GradeSpeeed/README.md

 Description: GradeSpeeed is an application that works as a gradebook for teachers to login and keep track of a student's name, id, assignment grades, and grade averages.
 It can then be output to a report card for easier viewing along with all of the student's information.
 Known Bugs: After inputting grades to calculator, alert message asks to input student ID but will take anything even if not correct.
+            Final, average, and student name do not clear in the modify scene after clicking generate.

 Login Info:
 Username: admin